-1. Left-Tailed Test (<)
+1. T Critical Value for Left-Tailed Test

 If you’re conducting a left-sided t-test (e.g., finding whether the mean score of students is less than a hypothesized value), then you need to find a left-sided t-critical value.
-You can easily find this value using the =T.INV(α, df) function in Excel.
-You only need to follow these 4 simple steps:
+To find the t-critical value for a left-sided test using Excel, follow these steps:

 - Step 1: Identify your significance level (α).